MuertoGB/MacEfiToolkit/README.md

 ## Features

-**EFIROM:**
-- Original binaries are left untouched, new files built from memory.
-- Read the flash descriptor for base and limit positions of UEFI sections.
-- Knuth–Morris–Pratt algorithm for searching binary data.
+**Fsys Store:**
+- Export Fsys store from the NVRAM.
+- Replace the Fsys store (0x800) at offset 0x20000h or 0x22000h.
-- View configuration code derived from the hardware config (HWC).
+- View the serial number, hwc, and son.
+- Edit the serial number, and hwc.
 - Detect and repair invalid Fsys store checksums.
-- View information in the Fsys store.
-- Export Fsys store from the NVRAM.
-- Replace Fsys store
-- Replace serial number
 - Check serial number with EveryMac.

+**NVRAM**:
+- Clear NVRAM (VSS, SVS, NSS) with section header preservation.
 - View which NVRAM stores have data, are empty, or not found.

-- Clear NVRAM (VSS, SVS, NSS) with section header preservation
+**Platform Data Region:**
+- Read the Mac Board-ID (> 2013 UEFI)

+**Mac Specific:**
+- Detect EFI password lock.
+- Detect APFS capability.
-- View ROM section information.
+- View Apple ROM section information.
+- View configuration code derived from the hardware configuration code (hwc).

+**General:**
+- Original files are always safe, edits are made to a copy in memory.
+- Read the flash descriptor for base and limit positions of UEFI sections.
+- Knuth–Morris–Pratt algorithm for searching binary data.
 - View FIT and ME versions.
 - Export the Intel ME Region.
-- Detect EFI password lock.
-- Detect APFS capability.
 - Validate binary size.

 **Application:**